 To avoid the hassle of hoop-jumping and fees, work to repair your credit score before you apply for a home loan.
 There are many financial advisors that can help you with that.
 When you are ready to buy, make sure you find a quality real estate agent that can help you find the home that fits your loan.

 Looking for a quality agent is easy through Clever.
 Clever only uses the top reviewed agents in your area, and the best news is that each of their agents are discount agents.
 This means that they’ll give you all the service for a great flat rate.
-If you’re purchasing a house, you may even qualify for a commission rebate of up to 1% of the purchase price!
+If you’re purchasing a house, you may even qualify for cash back back with Clever Cash Back!
 How’s that for Clever?